CONTAINER SHIPPING - FCLFULL CONTAINER LOAD

 In CR there are again port fees

-The CR broker files all of the import documents, oversees inspections and pays the taxes.
+The CR broker files the import docs, oversees inspections and pays the taxes.

-Bonded warehouse is where your possessions are unloaded and inspected by customs.
+Bonded warehouse is where cargo is unloaded and inspected by customs.

 Taxes.
 Costa Rica applies import taxes to everything shipped into the country.
 Import Tax is an entire discussion in itself and is touched upon briefly below.

-Handling and doc fees.
-This is a grab bag of various, often unenumerated costs including document filing fees, engineering notes, notary fees, tips and something for us.
+Handling, origination/termination and doc fees are grab bags of often unenumerated costs including, among many others, document filing fees, engineering notes, notary fees, legal fees, tips and something for us.

 Delivery to wherever in Costa Rica you will be unloading the truck.

-As for “surprise” costs, while relatively rare, there can be a few:
+As for “surprise” costs, there can be a few:

 Costs from extra loading or unloading time at your locations